 “Please be more specific,” Ronnie said.

-“It came to my attention a few years ago that a seemingly legitimate software development company in Hines called Chicago Digital Consultants is, in fact, a front for massive mob penetration into the Fortune 500 business community.
+“It came to my attention a few years ago that a seemingly legitimate software development company in Hines called Chicago Cyber Engineering is, in fact, a front for massive mob penetration into the Fortune 500 business community.

 I had been monitoring a chat application on their mainframe cloud supercomputer.
-CDC automatically erases chats after reading, but they don’t know that my exploit snags the messages and transmits them to me.
+CCE automatically erases chats after reading, but they don’t know that my exploit snags the messages and transmits them to me.

 Most of the messages are benign, but occasionally, I see their security department setting up and running mob activities, such as their plans to kill your son.

-I monitored their plans to rough up Pastor Montgomery but assumed I could deal with any of the mob grunts sent to do this.
+I monitored their plans to rough up Pastor Montgomery but assumed I could deal with any mob grunts sent to do this.

 I didn’t anticipate that a Chicago Police officer would be lying in wait to apprehend me.

-I was a fool today, I admit it.”
+I was a fool today.
+I admit it.”

 “Was it Captain Baggs who arrested you?”
 Ronnie said.
 Angel nodded yes.
 On the floor, Millie recorded the conversation on her smartphone.